We are an inclusive Anglican Church and look forward to warmly welcoming you

 All are welcome to join us for worship.

 The main service on Sundays is at 9.30am.
-Most weeks we have Parish Communion with Junior Church.
-On the 3rd Sunday in the month, we have a more informal, slightly shorter Family Service with the children in church throughout.
+Most weeks we have Parish Communion.
+Children are welcome.
+We have a creche area towards the back of the church for parents with small children.
+On the 3rd Sunday in the month, we have a more informal, slightly shorter Family Service.

 If you have a concern about the safety of someone or the actions of someone working with children or vulnerable adults, please speak to someone: